-The term double taxation relief is an initiative launched by the Government of India, which allows a person to escape the clutches of being taxed twice for the same income.
-This incident mainly takes place for non-resident Indians, where they first pay taxes on income generated in India and then are once again required to pay taxes in their home country as well.
+The term doubles taxation relief is an initiative launched by the Government of India, which allows a person to escape the clutches of being taxed twice for the same income.
+This incident mainly takes place for non-resident Indians, who first pay taxes on income generated in India and then are once again required to pay taxes in their home country as well.
 Double Taxation Relief is an arrangement whereby the person is liable to pay taxes only once.
-The provisions of this arrangement further segregated under two sections, namely, Double Taxation Avoidance Agreement (DTAA) and no Double Tax Avoidance Agreement.
-Here We’ll discuss about Double Taxation Relief in India in a very simple way, so that a layman can understand with ease.
+The provisions of this arrangement are further segregated under two sections, namely, Double Taxation Avoidance Agreement (DTAA) and no Double Tax Avoidance Agreement.
+Here We’ll discuss Double Taxation Relief in India in a very simple way so that a layman can understand with ease.

 Double Tax Avoidance Agreement (DTAA)- Section 90

 Under this provision, the incidence of Double Taxation can be avoided by two different methods-